 1. Ads can be annoying

 No doubt.
 Ads can be annoying.
 When placing ads on your site you need to make sure that, you consider user experience as well.
-Placing too many ads on the site not only hampers user experience but also increases bounce rate as well.
+Placing too many ads on the site not only hampers user experience but also increases the bounce rate as well.

 I believe that if you post content around 1200 word per article, you should at most place 3 ads within the content (Top, middle, end) and 2 on the sidebar.
 Anything more that will hurt user experience.